 - Difficulty speaking.

-- Difficulty swallowing, feeling of swelling in the tongue or throat.
+- Difficulty swallowing, feeling of swelling in the tongue, throat, or lips.

-- Extensive burn which is white and painless.
+- Extensive burn area which is white and painless.

-- Severe pain and extensive burn area is red and blistered.
+- Severe pain and extensive burn area which is red and blistered.

 - Sudden severe pain, may be described as worst headache ever.

-- Sudden onset weakness, numbness on one side of the body.
+- Sudden onset weakness, numbness on one side of the body, or changes in vision.